 - (1) People will think I'm strange. - (2) People will think I'm incompetent because I stutter. - (3) I don't want to go-people won't like me. - (4) I'll never finish explaining my point-they'll misunderstand me. - (5) What's the point of even trying to speak-it never comes out right. - (6) I'll never be successful because of my stutter.

-The figure below shows an example of an UTBAS-6 form completed by a client with clinically significant anxiety.
+Appendix Two to this lecture shows an example of an UTBAS-6 form completed by a client with clinically significant anxiety.